- Replication manager

 Fails why?
 My development process is usually (supposing I just git cloned):

-- Open Android Studio, open the Manyverse android project, press "Sync gradle" button, and wait for nodejs-mobile-react-native to fetch the NDK it needs (this step is needed only once per top-level
+• Open Android Studio, open the Manyverse android project, press "Sync gradle" button, and wait for nodejs-mobile-react-native to fetch the NDK it needs (this step is needed only once per top-level npm install)

-- In yet another separate terminal, I run
+• In a separate terminal, I run $(npm bin)/tsc --watch